Flat connections at infinity on knot surgery manifolds: Prerequisites

 \paragraph{Resurgence in a nutshell.}

 Starting with \eqref{eq:CS path integral}, we can write the formal perturbative expansion of the Chern-Simons partition function around each of its classical saddles $\alpha$ as

 where $CS_\alpha$ is the Chern Simons action evaluated at the saddle $\alpha$, $c_\alpha$ is a constant and $a_{\alpha}^{(n)}$ denotes the $n$th perturbative coefficient.
-The goal of resurgence is, roughly speaking, to analyse the collection of perturbative expansions around each saddle and to unify them into one large non-perturbative picture.
+The goal of resurgence is, roughly speaking, to analyse the collection of perturbative coefficients around each saddle and to unify them into one large non-perturbative picture.
 Note that such a series \eqref{pertseries} in variable $\hbar$ is in general divergent.
 There is a procedure called {\it Borel transform} to convert such divergent series into a convergent one, provided the growth of $a_\alpha^{(n)}$ for large $n$ is known.
 For instance, if $a_\alpha^{(n)}\sim \Gamma (n+c_\alpha)$, the Borel transform of $Z_\alpha^{\rm pert}[M;\hbar]$ is defined as

 We can determine the singularities of the function $B_\alpha[\xi]$ in the complex $\xi$ plane, called the \emph{Borel plane}.
-By virtue of the resurgence, these singular points $\xi_1, \xi_2, \ldots$ indicate the presence of other saddles in the theory.
-In fact, they give the critical values of the Chern-Simons action $CS_\beta=\xi_\beta$ corresponding to the other saddles.
+By virtue of the resurgence, the singular points $\{\xi_\star\}$ indicate the presence of other saddles in the theory, since where $CS_{\beta}$ denotes the value of the Chern-Simons action evaluated at a saddle $\beta\neq \alpha$.
 We can recover the perturbative series (\ref{pertseries}) by performing the Borel resummation

-where the contour of integration in the $\xi$ plane should be such that it avoids all the singularities.
+where the contour of integration in the $\xi$ plane should be such that it avoids all the singularities of the Borel transform.

 \paragraph{Flat connections on $S^3\setminus K$ and $S^3_{p/r}(K)$.} We will now discuss the moduli space of flat connections on a three-manifold with a single torus boundary, i.e. a complement of a knot $K$ in $S^3$.
 For a general 3-manifold $M$ and the gauge group $\rm G$, we have the identification